Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Ferguson will face tougher target competition this season after Dallas' early-May trade for WR George Pickens.
 He joins CeeDee Lamb to give the Cowboys a strong WR duo.
 Those guys will be the team's top two targets.

-But Ferguson should be the clear No. 3 in the pecking order.
-And he'll benefit from what figures to be a pass-leaning offense.
+Ferguson will also benefit from what figures to be a pass-leaning offense.
 The Cowboys finished top eight in pass attempts each of the last two seasons under then-OC, now-HC Brian Schottenheimer.
 Dallas chucked it on a whopping 66.7% of their plays in Prescott’s eight games this past year.
 That pass rate would have easily led the league.

 Our current 2025 projections have the Cowboys for the league's second-most pass attempts (627).
 That gives Ferguson a path to 100+ targets, which would make him a strong bet for top-10 fantasy production.
-Of the 26 TEs who have hit 100+ targets over the last five seasons … all but one finished top nine in PPR points.
+Of the 26 TEs who have hit 100+ targets over the last five seasons, all but one finished top nine in PPR points.

 Bottom Line